huggingface/blog/langchain.md

 ### HuggingFaceEmbeddings

-This class uses [sentence-transformers](https://sbert.net/) embeddings. it computes the embedding locally, hence using your computer ressources.
+This class uses [sentence-transformers](https://sbert.net/) embeddings.
+It computes the embedding locally, hence using your computer resources.

 ```python
 from langchain_huggingface.embeddings import HuggingFaceEmbeddings